 Portable strollers are in the mid-size range and are designed to be compact when folded.
 As a result, they often have easy-fold mechanisms.
 They usually have a storage basket and canopy included.

-An aluminum frame is common and weight tends to be around 15 pounds.
+An aluminum frame is common, and the stroller tends to weigh around 15 pounds.

 If the model fully reclines, then you can use it from birth and it will see you through to toddler age.